Contract manufacturing organization: History

-Before the financial crisis of 2007–2008, 75% of the candidate that outsourced services were small and mid-sized biotechnology and pharmaceutical companies.
-Following the financial crash in 2008 the CMO industry started to be funded by private equity as a result of a substantial growth and a more qualified management.
+Before the 2008 financial crisis, 75% of the candidate that outsourced services were small and mid-sized biotechnology and pharmaceutical companies.
+Following the 2008 financial crisis, the CMO industry started to be funded by private equity as a result of a substantial growth and a more qualified management.
 The one-stop CDMO concept could be the direction the industry is heading by offering the whole spectrum of development services (e.g. development, production and analysis).

 The acquisitions that have been finalized in 2017 in CMO and CDMO industry brought some of these companies to a level that allows them to compete with global bio/pharma companies.
 The value of the mergers and acquisitions in 2017 was likely to exceed $20 billion, below are some examples of these M&A:

-Another aspect of these acquisition is coming from CMO that are acquiring manufacturing site from bio/pharma companies.
+Another aspect of these acquisitions is coming from CMO that are acquiring manufacturing site from bio/pharma companies.
 In 2017, Pfizer established a manufacturing site in Liscate, Italy, which was followed that same year by AstraZeneca in Reims, France.
 Novartis Sandoz acquired a site in Boucherville, Canada in 2018, as well as Glaxo Smith Kline, which began manufacturing out of South Carolina in the United States.
 Samsung Biologics built three manufacturing plants with a capacity of more than 360,000 liters, making it the world's largest contract-based manufacturer in the biopharmaceutical sector at a single site as of 2018.

 The industry has experienced an increase in private equity investment and this has led to the consolidation of choices in the CDMO industry as many larger CDMOs have been formed.
-Many of those are active at aiming to be a larger scale suppliers in the CDMO environment but the number of attractive acquisitions are limited.
+Many of those are active at aiming to be larger scale suppliers in the CDMO environment but the number of attractive acquisitions are limited.
 One could argue that this has had both positive and negative effects on the industry.
 Larger pharma companies like the idea of a larger CDMO while smaller pharma companies tend to see it more difficult to get the kind of service they expect.

 Advantages

-The bio/pharma companies used to build and staff dedicated manufacturing capacities for drugs in development only to see them cancelled if the product failed in Phase III of clinical research; working with a CDMO limits that financial risk.
-Using a CDMO also allows to get advantage of specific expertise and capability.
-Some CDMO are specialized in manufacturing of injectable (CDM Lavoisier, etc...), vaccines, cytotoxics, ...
-When a company doesn't have that capability in house, CDMO offer a quick turnkey solution.
+The bio/pharma companies used to build and staff dedicated manufacturing capacities for drugs in development only to see them canceled if the product failed in Phase III of clinical research; working with a CDMO limits that financial risk.
+Using a CDMO also allows drug and biologic manufacturers to get advantage of specific expertise and capability.
+Some CDMOs are specialized in manufacturing of specialty products or formulations which some pharmaceutical companies may not have the capability to produce in-house.
+In these situations, contracting with a CDMO may be a faster and less costly solution than developing new manufacturing capabilities.